 |

-This outline report mentions the possibility of PCBs being present on the
+This outline report mentions the possibility of PCBs being present on the site, but does not regard

+PCBs as being contaminants of concern (CoCs).
 Even though only an extract of the complete report has been included here, it is still about 4 MB in size.
 If anyone has a copy of the original word processor file, please send it to us!

 | ||||